-When you are comfortable, with your permission, a midwife will then give you a tablet to take (by mouth) called Mifepristone.
-The tablet is designed to ripen (soften) your cervix (neck of the womb) to aid stage three of this process.
+With your permission, a midwife will then give you a tablet to take (by mouth) called Mifepristone.
+The tablet is designed to ripen (soften) your cervix (neck of the womb) in preparation for stage two of this process.

-We encourage you to stay for approximately 30 mins after taking the tablet, to ensure your physical wellbeing.
+We recommend you stay for approximately 30 minutes after taking the tablet, to ensure your physical wellbeing.

-You will then return home for 48 hours, at which point Stage three commences.
+You will then return home for 48 hours.

-Further information about Mifepristone
+Stage one: Further information

+Mifepristone

-After having taken the mifepristone tablet, you will be advised to avoid
+Having taken this tablet, you are advised to avoid: